flow-io/from-array-node/README.md

 ## Usage

-To convert an `array` into a readable stream,
+To convert an `array` to a readable stream,

 ``` javascript
 var readArray = require( 'flow-ready-array' );